Anthony Trueman: 2014

-In 2020, while the show is offscreen, he returned to look after Patrick in hospital after he contracted COVID-19 during the pandemic.
-He later invited Patrick and Sheree to stay with him during lockdown and the pair make amends.
+2025

 In August 2025, Anthony returns to Walford for Patrick's upcoming wedding to Yolande.
 He reveals that Sophie and the children are in Beijing visiting her family.
-Anthony is furious to learn that Patrick was recently attacked, and feuds with Oscar Branning (Pierre Moullier) after he admits to being responsible.
+Anthony is furious to learn that Patrick was recently attacked in a robbery, and feuds with Oscar Branning (Pierre Counihan-Moullier) after he admits to being responsible.
 He urges Patrick to press charges, and becomes suspicious of Howie Danes (Delroy Atkinson) when he persuades Patrick to drop the charges.
-After a heated argument, Anthony punches Howie, but they make amends.
+Following a heated argument, Anthony punches Howie, but they seem to make amends.
 After Zoe returns to Walford and is shot, Anthony helps stabilise her until the paramedics arrive.
 When Zoe is discharged, Anthony defends her when she has a physical altercation with Vicki Fowler (Alice Haig).
 However, when Anthony tries to kiss Zoe, she tells him to stay away from her.
 He then admits to Yolande that his feelings for Zoe have resurfaced.

+It soon emerges that Anthony has separated from Sophie and begins working as the local GP again.
+After his patient Penny Branning (Kitty Castledine) complains of a ring that went missing in the post and noticing Howie using a similar ring to propose to Denise's sister Kim Fox (Tameka Empson), he deduces that Howie has stolen the ring through his job as a postman.
+Anthony demands that Howie confess to the theft, but agrees to keep it a secret when Howie rings Sophie and discovers that she has a restraining order against him.
+Howie fears Anthony may be unsafe to Kim's children and informs her of the restraining order; when she confronts Anthony, she convinces him that Sophie is simply doing it to get revenge on him and nothing more.
+Anthony learns from Oscar that Howie witnessed Patrick's attack and used it to blackmail Oscar into gaining the stolen money; this revelation leads to a furious Anthony exposing Howie at his and Kim's engagement party, ending Kim and Howie's relationship.
+Kim reveals the truth about the restraining order to Patrick, leaving the rest of the family deeply distrustful of Anthony, despite his attempts to convince them that Sophie's allegations are baseless.